 Learn about the role accommodations play in retaining employees with disabilities.

 All employees need to be able to perform essential job functions at work to remain qualified for the job.
-Some employees may need modifications or adjustments to be able to do their job effectively.
-Reasonable accommodations can be offered for employees who have disabilities to ensure they enjoy equal benefits and privileges of employment as employees without disabilities.
-Providing reasonable accommodations contributes to an overall employment retention strategy by allowing employees to do their best on the job.
+Some employees may benefit from changes or adjustments to their work tasks and environment to be able to do their job effectively.

-The Americans with Disabilities Act (ADA) of 1990 requires that employers provide reasonable accommodations to applicants and employees with disabilities.
-The Job Accommodation Network (JAN) offers information about the process of providing reasonable accommodations, examples of accommodations by type of disability and resources for employers, including federal agencies, state and local government agencies and private businesses.
+Learn how reasonable accommodations help ensure the productivity of all employees by visiting the Job Accommodation Network's (JAN) website.
+JAN offers information about the interactive process for providing reasonable accommodations, examples of accommodations by type of disability and resources for employers, including federal agencies, state and local government agencies and private businesses.

 Technology and Accommodations